eu-digital-identity-wallet/eudi-docs-site/docs/Reference Implementation/Demos/Introduction.md

 # Demos

-EUDI Wallets will simplify the lives of citizens and businesses in many ways; making data more secure and private.
+EUDI Wallets or simply Wallets simplify the lives of citizens and businesses in many ways; making data more secure and private.
 It will also improve security and flexibility for governments and businesses when carrying out transactions online.

 Available use cases: